sandyh90/rockstream-streaming-relay/README.md

 - Multi Input Stream Location
 - Multi Destination Stream Ingest
 - Setup Page
-- Live Preview [Experimental]
+- Live Preview [Beta]
+- Premiere Video [Beta]

 ## Server Requirement
-- PHP 7.4.8 [Support PHP 8] (Included PHP 8)
+- PHP 8.0.2 **Required** (Included PHP 8)
-- Nginx 1.7.11.3 Gryphon (Included Nginx)
+- Nginx 1.21.7 (Included Nginx)
+- FFMpeg 5.0(Included FFMpeg)
 - SQLite (Embedded Database)
 - High Speed Internet Min.
 10 Mbps with upload speed Min.
 5 Mbps or High.
 - Processor Min.
-Dual Core with speed clock 2.40 GHz or High.
+Dual Core with speed clock 2.40 GHz or High (Except: Premiere Video Transcoding).

-## Login Account (Default)
-- Username: admin
-- Password: 12345678
+- Storage free space capacity Min.
+4 GB.
+- (Optional: For Premiere Video Transcoding) Use external / dedicated graphics card.

 ## Limitation
 - Due nginx service built for windows version and some feature may not work like in linux version.
-- For now regenerate nginx config file not process automatically, so you need click "Regen Config Stream [Manual]".
-- Status RTMP in navbar reseting to beginning if nginx reload because of nginx process use old process and not automatically use new process.
+- Status RTMP in navbar reseting to beginning if nginx reload because of nginx process use old process and not automatically use new process, this need **per_worker** listener for now only support in linux version.
+[Nginx Patches Source](https://github.com/arut/nginx-patches).
 - RTMPS protocol for now not supported on this application, and will supported soon on new version.
-- Bug on live video preview (VideoJS) if live streaming is ended sometime the video cannot stop and still running to get live segment.
+- There are still bug remaining on app, Please report any bugs you find.

 ## How to install
 - Extract the ZIP file into a safe folder so it doesn't get mixed up.
+- PHP, FFMPEG, NGINX Binaries already included if you downloaded from [Release Page](https://github.com/sandyh90/rockstream-streaming-relay/releases)
 - In folder "web_http" change the file ".env.example" to ".env" and change the settings to be as in the .env settings section (APP_KEY is done using artisan)
 - First please run the following command " composer install " to install the required dependency libraries.
 - Second, please run the command " php artisan key:generate " to generate APP_KEY automatically.